Are you interested in self-publishing a book? Here's what you need to know about the mechanics of making it happen.

 Where Should You Go to Self-Publish Your Book?

-Once you finish writing your book, it's time to figure out how to get it published.
-For decades, the only way to publish on your own was to approach printer specializing in self-publishing and order a minimum number of copies.
-That done (and often requiring between $5,000 and $10,000 up front), you needed to try to sell the books on your own.
+After you finish writing your book, it's time to publish it.
+For decades, the only way to publish on your own was to approach a printer specializing in self-publishing and order a minimum number of copies.
+That done (and often requiring between $5,000 and $10,000 upfront), you needed to try to sell the books on your own.

 Today, there is no need to go through these so-called “vanity” publishers.
 Instead, you can take advantage of print-on-demand technology.
 The most well-known print-on-demand location is Amazon (through CreateSpace).
 You can arrange a softcover book to be sold through Amazon — and you can keep more of the royalties — and Amazon will just print it off.
 There's no need for you to order any books at all.
 Plus, author copies are relatively inexpensive, so if you do order books for an event or for some other reason, it won't cost you much.

-When you publish through CreateSpace/Amazon, the print-on-demend service doesn't include hardcovers.
+When you publish through CreateSpace/Amazon, the print-on-demand service doesn't include hardcovers.
 There are additional upfront fees with this option.
 You can also work with IngramSpark (Lightning Source).
-They have distribution that includes Amazon, and you don't need to pay an upfront fee if you want to publish a hardcover.
+They have a distribution that includes Amazon, and you don't need to pay an upfront fee if you want to publish a hardcover.